Louisiana's Purchase / Spanish Opposition

 • October 11, 1805 -

-Almota, WA The paddlers navigate numerous Snake River rapids where the Nez Perce and Palouse have established fisheries.
-They buy salmon and dogs and notice a curious sweat lodge.
-In Santa Fe, the governor organizes a Spanish force to stop the expedition.
+Between present Clarkston and Almota, Washington, the paddlers navigate numerous Snake River rapids where the Nez Perce and Palouse have established fisheries.
+The captains notice a curious sweat lodge.

 • October 13, 1805 -

-Near Ayer, WA To start the day, the non-swimmers portage rifles and scientific equipment while the boatmen navigate a long Snake River rapid.
-In the evening, they run a two-mile rapid which "ran like a mill race."
-In Santa Fe, a Spanish governor gives instructions to stop the expedition from returning.
+To start the day, the non-swimmers portage rifles and scientific equipment while the boatmen navigate a long Snake River rapid.
+Late in the day, they run a two-mile rapid which "ran like a mill race."

 • October 14, 1805 -